Skip to content

 -H "Content-Type: text/csv" \

-The Scarf Score export includes the following data fields:
+The company data export includes the following data fields.

 name type description

 company_domain text Domain of the company.
-Eg. company.com
+Eg. scarf.sh

 funnel_stage text Stage of a company's journey in using your software

-first_seen text Date when a company was first seen
+first_seen text Date of when the first event occured

 How to Export Company Events